 On completion of this course, the student will be able to:

-- Demonstrate an understanding of opportunities and challenges facing social innovation organisations and networks.
+- Demonstrate an understanding of opportunities and challenges facing 3rd sector organisations.

 - Demonstrate a capacity to work in groups and resolve difficulties

 - Display an ability to reflect upon one's experience and its significance to learning.